Basic Pull Requests

 Newly opened PR with proposed changes - main page shows the Title, description, list of commits, and merge options

-• Make a change to your README.md file
+• Make a change to your README.md (pretend it’s the code that fixes the empty-folder crash).

 Interact with a PR